devmount/fbGraph/README.md

 A Plugin for moziloCMS 2.0

-You can finde the documentation on devmount's website: http://devmount.de/Develop/Mozilo%20Plugins/fbGraph.html
+Documentation can be found on DEVMOUNT's website: http://devmount.de/Develop/Mozilo%20Plugins/fbGraph.html